-A UNESCO World Heritage site (one of the first to be registered in Japan), Himeji Castle is also known as also known as Shirasagijo or Hakurojo due to its bird-like silhouette and the white color of the castle's plaster walls.
-Himeji is one of Japan's only 12 completely original castles.
+A UNESCO World Heritage site (one of the first to be registered in Japan), Himeji Castle is also known as also known as Shirasagijo ("White Egret Castle") or Hakurojo ("White Heron Castle") due to its bird-like silhouette and white plaster walls.
+Himeji is one of only twelve completely original castles in Japan.

 History of Himeji Castle

-There has been a fortress on the existing site since the 14th century when Sadanori Akamatsu laid out the first castle on the site, but present-day Himeji Castle was first begun by warlord Hidetoshi Toyotomi in 1581, when he constructed a three-story donjon (central keep) on the site of Himeyama Hill in the very center of present-day Himeji town.
+There has been a fortress on the existing site since the 14th century when Sadanori Akamatsu established the first castle here, but present-day Himeji Castle was begun by warlord Hideyoshi Toyotomi in 1581, when he constructed a three-story donjon (central keep) on the site of Himeyama Hill in the very center of present-day Himeji City.

-Himeji Castle was later enlarged to a five-story donjon and remodeled by Terumasa Ikeda (one of Hidetoshi's generals, who later changed sides and supported Ieyasu at the decisive battle of Sekigahara) in 1608.
-The castle was further expanded a few years later to reach its present grand and impressive scale.
+Himeji Castle was later enlarged in 1608 to a five-story donjon and remodeled by Terumasa Ikeda (one of Hideyoshi's generals, who later changed sides and supported Ieyasu Tokugawa at the decisive battle of Sekigahara).
+The castle was further expanded a few years later to attain its present grand, impressive scale.

-Himeji Castle is a masterpiece of form and function and although the castle was never besieged, it has a multitude of defensive walls and turrets.
-The wooden framework of the castle is made from huge pillars including a nearly 800-year-old cypress beam, which is thought to bestow good luck on touching it.
+Himeji Castle is a masterpiece of form and function and, although the castle was never besieged, it has a multitude of defensive walls and turrets.
+The wooden framework of the castle is made from huge pillars including a nearly 800-year-old cypress beam, which is thought to bestow good luck upon touching it.

-Eighty-two castle buildings remain at Himeji, including the imposing 46m-tall keep.
-The castle was originally encircled by three moats, of which two still survive.
+Eighty-two castle buildings remain at Himeji Castle, including the imposing 46m-tall keep.
+The castle was originally encircled by three moats, two of which still survive.
 The castle was equipped with some of the best defensive technology of the day including triangular gun ports and rectangular arrow ports in the walls, from where defenders could fire their weapons.

-The entrance to Himeji Castle also constitutes a veritable spiral maze of walls, gates and baileys, constantly under-fire attackers would need to penetrate.
+The entrance to Himeji Castle also constitutes a veritable spiral maze of walls, gates and baileys that constantly under-fire attackers would need to penetrate.